GiovanniRaniolo/Jitzu-Drum-Pad/README.md

     - **Synthesizers** for creating custom sounds.
     - **Effects chaining** for adding reverb, delay, and other audio effects.
     - **Sequencer** for programming complex drum patterns with ease.

+- **Customizable Drum Kits**: Allow users to create and save their own drum kit configurations.
+This feature would enable users to personalize their drum sets, selecting different samples for each drum pad.

+- **Recording and Playback**: Integrate functionality for recording drum patterns and playing them back.

+- **Visual Effects**: Enhance the user interface with additional visual feedback for a more engaging experience.
+Ideas include better visual cues for active drum pads and dynamic backgrounds that react to the beat.

 These enhancements will make Jitzu DrumPad not only a fun and educational tool but also a nice web platform for music and experimentation.